mizma/ergoSHIFT/README.md

 This controller is designed with the following concept:

-* Create a compact and thin leverless arcade controller
+* Create a reasonably compact and thin leverless arcade controller
 * Layout 11 main buttons + 4 directional buttons to work with the latest Capcom Pro-Tour rule-set
-* Shift the home position for the main button one column to the right to releave your pinky from the lower right button.
+* Shift the home position for the main button one column to the right to better utilize the more dextrous thumb and index finger instead of the little finger.
 * Add the three additionally allowed buttons
-    * One on the left of the Jump button.  (intended for defensive buttons)
-    * One on the top-left.
-    * One above the index-middle finger position.
 * Make the button size compatible with Snackbox MICRO from [Junkfood Arcades](https://junkfoodarcades.com/)
+    * I could not find good Injection molded options other than this one.
-* make the design reversible for lefty use.
+* Make the design reversible for southpaw use.
     * To assemble for left hand use, implement all buttons on the other side.
     * Controller Circuit (Pro Micro or RP2040) must be implemented on the same side
     * to compensate for the Controller Cicuitry being implemented in reverse, Acrylic layers will need to be